sagemath/trac_to_gh/Issue 2783.md

 # Issue 2783: notebook -- ocassional "crap" in output like this   print "\x01r\x01e580"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2783

 Original creator: was